Dung24-6/Dung24-6/README.md

 _**Neatness begets order; but from order to taste there is the same difference as from taste to genius, or from love to friendship.**_

 Johann Kaspar Lavater

+_**When you meet someone better than yourself, turn your thoughts to becoming his equal.
+When you meet someone not as good as you are, look within and examine your own self.**_

+Confucius